dinhngoc267/a-metric-learning-based-method-for-biomedical-entity-linking/README.md

-# A Metric learning-based Method for Biomedical Entity Linking
+This is source code for A metric learning-based method for Biomedical Entity Linking.
+The code will be uploaded when the paper is accepted.